pryv/open-pryv.io/WORK-FULL-MONGO.md

 - [ ] GridFS
 - [ ] S3

+### Documentation

+- [ ] Add instructions on how to move / copy previous user data
+- [ ] Add instructions on how to remove previous configurations associated with user files

 ### (Optional) Put all config in MongoDB

 - For docker version of onpen-pryv.io.